cypress-io/cypress/docs/source/guides/core-concepts/writing-and-organizing-tests.md

 {% url 'Check out our example recipe using ES2015 and CommonJS modules' extending-cypress %}
 {% endnote %}

-To see an example of every command used in Cypress, open the [`example_spec.js`](https://github.com/cypress-io/cypress-example-kitchensink/blob/master/cypress/integration/example_spec.js) within your `cypress/integration` folder.
+To see an example of every command used in Cypress, open the {% url "`example_spec.js`" https://github.com/cypress-io/cypress-example-kitchensink/blob/master/cypress/integration/example_spec.js%} within your `cypress/integration` folder.

 To start writing tests for your app, simply create a new file like `app_spec.js` within your `cypress/integration` folder.
 Refresh your tests list in the Cypress GUI and your new file should have appeared in the list.